dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 warrant attributes inferred by the compiler, but `opApply` ignores those in its parameter's type.
 Because the parameter function is called, its lack of any warrant attributes necessitates that the functional (i.e. `opApply` itself) must lack the attributes, too.

-The proposed change is similar to the relaxation of `pure` allowing `pure` functions to modify anything reachable through given parameters.
-Those are called *weakly pure* functions.
-The way weak purity allowed for more *strongly pure* functions, the changes proposed by this DIP allow more functions carrying any warrant attribute.
+-->

 At the point where the call expression is, the compiler has all the necessary information via the type system to determine if the execution of it will comply with the warrant attributes of the context.

+## Prior Work

+There is no prior work in other languages known to the autor.

+The proposed changes are very specific to the D programming language.
+Yet they bear some similarity to the relaxation of `pure` allowing `pure` functions to modify any mutable value reachable through its parameters.
+Those `pure` functions are called *weakly pure* in contrast to *strongly pure* ones that cannot possibly modify values outside of them through their parameters.
+The same way letting weakly pure functions be annotated `pure` allowed for more *strongly pure* functions, the changes proposed by this DIP allow more functions carrying a warrant attribute.

 ## Description